 Know your customers

-For a customer who has no idea what the EU MDR stands for and what is expected of them, you need to give a lot of attention, be prepared to walk through the basics and work to get their trust for a cooperation under changing circumstances.
+For a customer who has no idea what the MDR stands for and what is expected of them, you need to give a lot of attention, be prepared to walk through the basics and get their trust for cooperation under changing circumstances.

 How do you get to know your customers?
 Use every customer contact point as an opportunity to understand their position better.
 Send your customers a survey to check in on their current feelings.
 The long-running pandemic may have created gaps you should be aware of.
 The worst thing you can do is to assume, overlook and do nothing.
 The best thing you can do is to take the first step.
 Get in touch.